 The students will be given a set of eight open-ended questions from which they choose one.
 They can then use some of the methods used by mathematical researchers to investigate their problem; they can gather data, simplify, visualise, hypothesise, conjecture and prove.
 The aim of the competition is to allow students to use their creativity and problem-solving skills to make choices about how best to ask and answer questions about their chosen project.
 Students can compete individually, or they can compete as a team in order to foster a positive environment, giving them the opportunity to reason and work collaboratively.

-Students must be currently enrolled in a Victorian government or non-government school.
-The competition is open to two age groups: Intermediate (Years 7 - 9) and Senior (Years 10 - 12).
+Students must be currently enrolled in an Australian government or non-government school.
+The competition is open to three age groups: Juniors (Years 5 - 6), Intermediate (Years 7 - 9) and Senior (Years 10 - 12).

 Students may compete individually or in a team of up to three people.
 If a team includes students from different age groups, then they must register in the age category of the oldest student.
-Schools may enter multiple teams, and students may participate in more than one team.
+Schools may enter multiple teams, but students may only participate in one team.